What has been sacrificed that you thought was lost?

 Together we will create a temenos, a safe sanctuary to lay down our defenses and soften to what is unfolding within us.
 By speaking aloud our experiences we invite alchemy, by witnessing the transformation of another, we are empowered.

-Our live webinars are a weekly hour of temple time for poetry, meditation, sharing, and listening to each threshold of the story.
+The webinar recordings are a weekly temple time for poetry, meditation, and listening to each threshold of the story.
 We are called together into this circle and its power by a much wiser presence who invites us to say yes.
 Transformation happens when our moments of unfolding and discovery are lovingly seen by another.

 The Gates We Enter, The Thresholds We Cross

 All stories have gates that the reader enters alongside the protagonist.
 The gate leads to a threshold that once crossed, initiates a series of challenges and invitations for the protagonist and for us.
 We find the Selkie within us.

 We begin under the light of the full moon, celebrating what is luminous in our lives, what are the radiant lights that points our heart's direction, and where we love to dance.
 We will work with mugwort, also known as cronewort, bringing us in connection to the wise old feminine, to create a dream pillow.

 We explore the many subtle and overt agreements and compromises we make in our lives which stifle us and examine the roles we play, how we try so hard to live up to others' expectations or to please them.
 We will work with rose, a healer of the heart, and create an anointing oil.

 We pay attention both to the longings being kindled deep within as well as the places we numb ourselves and seek distraction in compulsions.
 We continue our work with rose and make a syrup to continue to nourish our heart.